TEAMMATES/teammates/devdocs/settingUp.md

    e.g. change `test.student1.account=alice.tmms` to `test.student1.account=alice.tmms.KevinChan`<br>
    * `src/main/webapp/WEB-INF/appengine-web.xml`<br>
    Additionally, this command downloads the dependencies required by TEAMMATES and places them in the appropriate directories.<br>
-   This command can be run again whenever the dependencies need to be updated.
    Sometimes, the changes from this command might not show up in Eclipse immediately.
 "Refreshing" the project or restarting Eclipse should fix that.
 4. Start Eclipse and go to `File → Import...` and select `Existing Projects into Workspace` under `General`.
 Set the `root directory` to the location where